Dik17/Personal-site/README.md

 # Personal-site
 My first webpage .
-I designed it by using HTML and CSS.
+I designed this webpage by using HTML and CSS.